ImageMagick/Usage-Markdown/compose/index.md

 So while '`Overlay`' can add color to a gray-scale shaded object, '`Hard_Light`' adds gray-scale lighting effects to an image.

-For example here I generate a 'lighting effect' using a blurred "`-raise`" operation of a pure gray image the same size as the original.
+For example, here I generate a 'lighting effect' using a blurred "`-raise`" operation of a pure gray image the same size as the original.
 This is then composed using '`Hard_Light`' to add those lighting effects to the image.

 ~~~